MajaK02/Discover_Polska/README.md

 - In summary, this experience highlighted which areas remain my weak spots, which areas I stil need to focus on and build in order to develop within software development, particularly when it comes to back-end coding.
 However, it also improved my problem-solving skills, and ability to critically analyse an issue to come up with a potential solution - putting it into copilot to then check if it is feasible.
 Above all, this experience taught me how crucial clear articulation is in software design, but also to explore new technologies and design concepts.

-## Issues and Bugs
-One of the key issue during development was Heroku deployment.
-Repeatedly an error would pop up when the project was deployed, regarding static files.
-Having troubleshooted using copilot, ensured all the files were in place by going back to the Code Star blog walthought from Code Institute, the error was resolved by installing the psycopg2-binary package rather than the psycopg2 package.

 ## Testing Summary
 - **Manual Testing:**